kevhwa/encrypted-email-system/README.md

 ```
 Running this command will leave you in the server sandbox.
 You can exit simply by typing `exit`, but you'll need sudo to re-enter to start the server.
 See instructions on starting the server below.

+For easy testing and debugging, the installation script generates a message-system user for the current user (`$USER`) installing the system.
+For example, if a user `charlie` runs the installation script, then `charlie` becomes a valid message system user.
+Their password is automatically assigned as `testuser`.

 **Note: Please make sure that the tree specified does not already exist.** If it does, please run:
 ```
 $ sudo rm -rf tree